Brian is a huge fan of nature and loves to spend a lot of time out in it with his family, especially in the form of gardening.

 - When you burn your wood in the fireplace, take note of what wood you use.
-A hard wood holds more nutrients than soft wood.
-Both hold nutrients though, so if your preference for burning is soft wood, have no worries.
+Hard wood holds more nutrients than soft wood.
+Both hold nutrients, though, so if your preference for burning is soft wood, no worries.

 If you mix the charcoal and ash in the compost and use it in your soil, it will act as a great, balanced food for your plants.